 Career Management and Self-Promotion

-This module aims to expand your knowledge of the profession and helps you to manage your career as a self-employed musician.
-It helps you to maximize your chances of securing work through developing your online presence and supports you in building up a portfolio of evidence of professional activity which will inspire confidence in promoters and employers.
+The Career Development and Self-Promotion module aims to expand your knowledge of the profession and help you to manage your career as a self-employed musician.
+It serves a practical function in requiring you to do two things essential for the early-career performer seeking to maximize their chances of securing work: i) to ensure that you have an online presence befitting of a twenty-first-century professional musician; and ii) to build up a portfolio of evidence of professional activity which will inspire confidence in promoters.

 If you're an instrumentalist, vocalist, collaborative pianist, organist, opera repetiteur or choral conductor, you will benefit from one-to-one expert tuition with our internationally renowned tutors during the course.
 Chamber musicians are entitled to both individual tuition and regular coaching for their ensemble.